Iberian Supercup

 The Iberian Supercup (Spanish: Supercopa Ibérica, Portuguese: Supertaça Ibérica) is an annual men's cup competition for Spanish and Portuguese handball teams.
 It was first held in 2022.
 The participating teams from Portugal are the 1st and 2nd placed teams from previous season of Andebol 1 and from Spain it is the winner of Liga ASOBAL and winner Copa del Rey de Balonmano or the runner-up of Copa del Rey de Balonmano if the same team won both.
 It's played in 4 matches taking place during one weekend.
 Where the winner of the Spanish and Portugal league face the other team from the other nation in semi-finals during Saturday.
 Then on Sunday the winners of both semi-finals face each-other in the final while the losers play 3rd place match.
+So far the hosting of the tournament has alternated between the two nations.

-Supercopa Ibérica replaced the previous Supercopa ASOBAL in Spain.
+The Supercopa Ibérica replaced the previous Supercopa ASOBAL in Spain, but in Portugal the Supertaça continues to be held.

 FC Barcelona are the current champions, having won all editions of the competition since its creation.